Red Imported Fire Ants Solenopsis invicta

 These red ants build large mound nests that are flattened, irregular in shape, and between two and four square feet in size.
 They are commonly introduced into new areas through potted plants, shrubs and trees.

-Fire ants will sting humans who disturb a nest.
+Although commonly referred to as a bite, red ants actually sting, not bite.
+In fact, red ants will sting humans who disturb a nest.
 The sting of a red imported fire ant is painful and often results in a raised welt that becomes a white pustule.
 Often, a person stung by red imported fire ants will receive multiple stings from more than one of the ants.
-Persons allergic to insect stings will react more severely to red ant stings.
+Persons allergic to insect stings will react more severely to red ant “bites.”